Shawntl/cute-datascience-chanson/docs/docs/index.md

  1. Follow a naming convention that shows the owner and the order the analysis was done in.
 We use the format `<step>-<ghuser>-<description>.ipynb` (e.g., `0.3-bull-visualize-distributions.ipynb`).

  2. Refactor the good parts.
 Don't write code to do the same task in multiple notebooks.
 If it's a data preprocessing task, put it in the pipeline at `src/data/make_dataset.py` and load data from `data/interim`.
-If it's useful utility code, refactor it to `src` and import it into notebooks with a cell like the following.
-If updating the system path is icky to you, we'd recommend making a Python package (there is a [cookiecutter for that](https://github.com/audreyr/cookiecutter-pypackage) as well) and installing that as an editable package with `pip install -e`.
+If it's useful utility code, refactor it to `src`.

+ Now by default we turn the project into a Python package (see the `setup.py` file).
+You can import your code and use it in notebooks with a cell like the following:

 ```
-# Load the "autoreload" extension
+# OPTIONAL: Load the "autoreload" extension so that code can change
 %load_ext autoreload

-# always reload modules marked with "%aimport"
+# OPTIONAL: always reload modules so that as you change code in src, it gets loaded
-%autoreload 1
+%autoreload 2

-import os
-import sys

-# add the 'src' directory as one where we can import modules
-src_dir = os.path.join(os.getcwd(), os.pardir, 'src')
-sys.path.append(src_dir)

-# import my method from the source code
-%aimport preprocess.build_features
-from preprocess.build_features import remove_invalid_data
+from src.data import make_dataset
 ```

 ### Analysis is a DAG

 Often in an analysis you have long-running steps that preprocess data or train models.
 If these steps have been run already (and you have stored the output somewhere like the `data/interim` directory), you don't want to wait to rerun them every time.
 We prefer [`make`](https://www.gnu.org/software/make/) for managing steps that depend on each other, especially the long-running ones.
 Make is a common tool on Unix-based platforms (and [is available for Windows]()).
 Following the [`make` documentation](https://www.gnu.org/software/make/), [Makefile conventions](https://www.gnu.org/prep/standards/html_node/Makefile-Conventions.html#Makefile-Conventions), and [portability guide](http://www.gnu.org/savannah-checkouts/gnu/autoconf/manual/autoconf-2.69/html_node/Portable-Make.html#Portable-Make) will help ensure your Makefiles work effectively across systems.
 Here are [some](http://zmjones.com/make/) [examples](http://blog.kaggle.com/2012/10/15/make-for-data-scientists/) to [get started](https://web.archive.org/web/20150206054212/http://www.bioinformaticszen.com/post/decomplected-workflows-makefiles/).
 A number of data folks use `make` as their tool of choice, including [Mike Bostock](https://bost.ocks.org/mike/make/).

-There are other tools for managing DAGs that are written in Python instead of a DSL (e.g., [Paver](http://paver.github.io/paver/#), [Luigi](http://luigi.readthedocs.org/en/stable/index.html), [Airflow](http://pythonhosted.org/airflow/cli.html), [Snakemake](https://bitbucket.org/snakemake/snakemake/wiki/Home), [Ruffus](http://www.ruffus.org.uk/), or [Joblib](https://pythonhosted.org/joblib/memory.html)).
+There are other tools for managing DAGs that are written in Python instead of a DSL (e.g., [Paver](http://paver.github.io/paver/#), [Luigi](http://luigi.readthedocs.org/en/stable/index.html), [Airflow](https://airflow.apache.org/index.html), [Snakemake](https://snakemake.readthedocs.io/en/stable/), [Ruffus](http://www.ruffus.org.uk/), or [Joblib](https://pythonhosted.org/joblib/memory.html)).
 Feel free to use these if they are more appropriate for your analysis.

 ### Build from the environment up